 Have you ever wondered, “Can cats eat turkey?”
 The answer is “yes.”
-While you don’t want to serve your cat the crispy skin from a Cajun-fried turkey that’s been heavily seasoned with spices, a few bites of turkey meat provide your fur baby with a protein-packed snack.
-But don’t give your cat more than an ounce of turkey in one sitting, and make sure there aren’t any bones in your fur baby’s snack, as they can present a choking hazard.
+While you don’t want to serve your cat the crispy skin from a Cajun-fried turkey that’s been heavily seasoned with spices, a few bites of meat provide your fur baby with a protein-packed snack.
+But don’t give your cat more than an ounce of turkey in one sitting or you could hurt her digestive tract.

 Your cat is in for a treat if an apple pie is a must-have on your Thanksgiving dinner menu.
 Just like us, cats derive nutritional value from the pectin, calcium, and vitamins found in apples.
 Apple peels also boast phytonutrients, which combine with other nutrients to improve their efficacy.
-Slice an apple into tiny bites — no cinnamon and sugar for your kitty — and your cat will be able to enjoy a sweet and tasty snack this Thanksgiving.
+Slice an apple into tiny bites — no cinnamon and sugar for your kitty — and your cat will be able to enjoy a sweet and tasty snack this Thanksgiving (remember, no seeds).